 As was written, toughness can be measured by the Charpy test or the Izod test.
 These two standardized impact tests, the Charpy and the Izod are used to measure the impact energy (sometimes also termed notch toughness).
 The Charpy V-notch (CVN) technique is most commonly used.
 Both of these tests use a notched sample of a defined cross-section.
 We use notch toughness for these dynamic loading conditions and when a notch is present.
 The location and shape of the notch are standard.
 The points of support of the sample and the impact of the hammer must bear a constant relationship to the location of the notch.

-The tests are conducted by mounting the samples as shown in the figure and allowing a pendulum of a known weight to fall from a set height.
+The tests are conducted by mounting the samples as shown in the figure and allowing a pendulum of known weight to fall from a set height.
 The height from which the pendulum fell, minus the height to which it rose after deforming the specimen, multiplied by the weight of the pendulum is a measure of the energy absorbed by the specimen as it was deformed during the impact with the pendulum.
 The greater the amount of energy absorbed by the specimen, the smaller the upward swing of the pendulum will be and the tougher the material is.

-Indication of toughness is relative and applicable only to cases involving exactly this type of sample and method of loading.
+Indication of toughness is relative and applicable only to cases involving this type of sample and method of loading.

 A sample of a different shape will yield an entirely different result and notches confine the deformation to a small volume of metal that reduces toughness.
 The Izod impact test is similar to the Charpy impact test but uses a different specimen arrangement.
 The Izod impact test differs from the Charpy impact test in that the sample is in a cantilevered beam configuration instead of a three-point bending configuration.